Koromix/rygel/doc/memory.md

 The same is true for asynchronous calls.
 When an asynchronous call is made, Koffi will allocate new blocks unless there is an unused (resident) set of blocks still available.
 Once the asynchronous call is finished, these blocks are freed if there are more than `resident_async_pools` sets of blocks left around.

+There cannot be more than `max_async_calls` running at the same time.

 ## Default settings

 Setting              | Default | Description